sgunadhya/blog/content/post/android-libraries-du-jour.md

 model layer.
 In the beginning I thought this was a bit much and takes a lot of work but persevering helped because many developers are using this pattern to  structure their apps.

-Other sources for learning are downloading Google Android Archiecture sample apps.
+Other sources for learning are downloading Google Android Architecture sample apps.
 You can also look at the trending repositores in Gitub for Java, a majority of them currently are Android Libraries or sample applications because, let's face it, Android is where it's at.